colinchnews/colinchnews.github.io/_posts/2023/09/18/2023-09-18-15-17-49-399326-vibrio-vulnificus-in-the-gulf-of-mexico-environmental-factors-and-ecological-impact.md

 ---
 layout: post
-title: ""Vibrio vulnificus in the Gulf of Mexico: Environmental Factors and Ecological Impact""
+title: "Vibrio vulnificus in the Gulf of Mexico: Environmental Factors and Ecological Impact"
 description: " "
 date: 2023-09-18
 tags: [environment, temperature]